chinmaya-dehury/RADON-datapipeline-webinar/README.md

 # RADON Data Pipeline Webinar

-This repository mainly focuses on demonstration of modeling TOSCA-based data pipeline service using RADON tools.
+This repository mainly focuses on demonstration of modeling and orchestration of TOSCA-based data pipeline services using RADON tools.

 # What to Demonstrate?
 We will implement following usecase, where, you upload your image to MinIO bucket as the input.
-As output, the grayscale and watermarked image will be stored in your Google Cloud Storage bucket and the same modified image will be compressed and stored in Azure Blob storage.
+As output, the grayscale and blurred image will be stored in your Google Cloud Storage bucket and the same modified image will be compressed and stored in Azure Blob storage.

 <img src="img/main-worklow.png">

-*  First phase
+*  First phase of the webinar
     *  Open RADON IDE
     *  Short Discussion on Data pipeline pallets
     *  Show the use case figure that will be demonstrated